 1. If you are using dried black beans, soak the beans overnight in plenty of cold water.
 Drain and rinse the soaked beans, then put into a pan and cover with fresh cold water.
 Bring to the boil and boil rapidly for 15 minutes, skimming off any froth that rises.
 Drain and rinse again, then set aside.

 3. Let down the crème fraîche with a little water, so that you can swirl it on top of the soup.
-To serve, ladle the soup into bowls and garnish each portion with a swirl of crème fraîche, some cherry tomatoes and a scatter of coriander leaves.
+To serve, ladle the soup into bowls and garnish each portion with a swirl of crème fraîche, some cherry tomatoes and a scattering of coriander leaves.
 Add some toasted sourdough rubbed with garlic and drizzled with olive oil or warm corn tortillas for hungrier souls.

 The soup will keep for up to 3 days in the fridge, or you can freeze leftovers for up to 3 months (simply defrost and reheat thoroughly before serving).